 |Pompey Museum||(242) 356-0495||Downtown Nassau|

-In case you like to learn about the historical roots of foreign countries, you might enjoy visiting a few of these historical sites while vacationing on New Providence Island.
+If you like to experience the history of a foreign place, you should consider visiting some of these historical sites while vacationing on New Providence Island.

-A common landmark for vacationers is Cloisters.
-It is located within Paradise Island, New Providence Island.
+One popular destination is Cloisters.
+It is found on Paradise Island, New Providence Island.
 The Cloisters are the ruins of a French Monastery with a lot of history.
 Built in the 1300's, the ruins did not find their way to the Bahamas until the 1960's.

-Review this table for a listing of historic sites on the island.
+Take a moment to look through the chart below for a listing of sites of historical interest on the island.

 |Cloisters||(242) 363-3000||3.9 mi.
 Northeast of Central Nassau|